 - Group Topics for the Mentally Ill: Mental Health Edu...

 When someone has a mental illness, it is likely there will be multiple topics you can teach him or her to help cope and stay well.
 People are complicated creatures, so group topics that can benefit the...

-Explanation of why saying no to kids can be a trigger for acting out.
+Avoiding power struggles is tough.
+This is an explanation of why saying no to kids can be a trigger for acting out.
 Five alternatives to using the word no are provided with explanations and examples.

 - Communication Styles: Assertive Communication Exampl...

 Assertive communication can revolutionize your interactions with others, help you set boundaries, and lower your stress levels.
 Communicating assertively takes understanding and practice.
 Examples of assertiveness follow.

 - Conflict Resolution Strategies - -Skills For Managin...

 This is an explanation of what conflict is and how to manage conflict in healthy ways including how to communicate in conflict situations.

 - Setting Boundaries and Saying No to Reduce Stress